LilDataMonster/nightgown_reader/README.md

 # Nightgown Reader

-Nightgown reader is to read the advertisement data to read sensor data from the ESP32 [Nightgown](https://github.com/LilDataMonster/nightgown) Project.
+Nightgown reader is to read the advertisement data containing the sensor data from the ESP32 [Nightgown](https://github.com/LilDataMonster/nightgown) Project.

 ## Dependencies